 Its championship status however does not deter the amateur golfer.
 While the 8th, 15th and 18th are testing holes for low handicap players, the course’s varying difficulty challenges golfers of all levels and abilities.
 Accurate tee shots are essential for reaching the greens, as the variety of doglegs and strategically located hazards increases the course’s difficulty.
 The front nine holes, which wind their way through the parkland, favour a draw.
 While the back nine, which loop around the lake, favour a fade from the tea.

-The South Course is currently closed for upgrade maintenance work.
+The South Course is currently closed for renovation.
 A €7 million investment into improving the course is underway, in collaboration with GEO Foundation to ensure sustainability and reduce environmental impact.
 The South Course will reopen in January.
 In the meantime, the North and Laranjal courses are open and in pristine condition.